Rombora/Django-crud-shop-api/README.md

   password: admin

 One can also register a user from the signup page.
-Although the registered user will lack superuser priviledges.
+Although the registered user will lack superuser privileges.

 You can create a custom supeuser from the command-line by running